 2017 has offered some of the best PS4 games the console has seen.
 So let’s look at which series are due a sequel and judge which titles might be around at launch of a new console.

-With the likes of God of War, The Last of Us Part 2, Spider-Man and Gran Turismo Sport all on the horizon, those series are pretty much locked down for the foreseeable future.
+With the likes of God of War, The Last of Us Part 2, Spider-Man closing out this generation, those series are pretty much locked down for the foreseeable future.
 Plus with Ratchet and Clank, Uncharted 4, Lost Legacy and Persona 5 all available now, we wouldn’t be seeing those titles arriving with the PS5.

 PS5 VR – Will we get a new headset?